hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/blacklister.md

 * Year: 2018
 * Blog: https://www.welivesecurity.com/2018/04/05/google-play-ad-slingers/

 This malware sample acts as a fake antivirus.
-Every time the user presses a "scan" button, ads are annoyingly displayed to the user.
+Every time the user interacts with fake functionality of the application (e.g., a "scan" button), ads are annoyingly displayed to the user.

 ## Signature
 ---